johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Saving an edited user - part one
 ### Saving an edited user - part two
 ### Deleting a user
+### Removing the deleted users token from the database

 ## Microservices